top of page

 Participants must be physically and mentally fit to undertake multi-day alpine Hike and Fly activity.

-If you are not prepared to walk down when in doubt at takeoff, this event is not for you.
+If you are not prepared to walk down when in doubt at takeoff, this program is not for you.

-The organization reserves the right to refuse participation or remove a participant if serious safety concerns arise.
+The WANDERBIRD team reserves the right to refuse participation or remove a participant if serious safety concerns arise.

 10) Recognition, not comparison

 There is no ranking and no podium.
-There is a legendary finishers list with times.
+There is a journey log documenting safe returns.

-Official finisher status requires reaching the declared turnaround and returning to the finish within the official event window with valid tracking.
+Journey completion is documented when reaching the declared turnaround and returning to Westendorf within the adventure window with valid tracking.

 Failure to carry mandatory equipment may result in exclusion from official recognition.